 Have realistic expectations on what kind of returns you will get on your investment.
 If your expectations are way out of whack to what you will most likely get in return, you will always be disappointed.
 It will never be good enough.

 Rebalance your portfolio

 Don’t get greedy.
-Re balance your portfolio.
+Rebalance your portfolio.
 Take some profit and move it somewhere safe.
 Purchase equities when they are down from a cash position.
-If you never re balance and the market corrects then that profit that you could have had will be gone.
-There is nothing wrong with taking a profit and keeping it.
+If you never rebalance and the market corrects then that profit that you could have had will be gone.
+There is nothing wrong with making a profit and keeping it.

 Review your portfolio